 You may already be aware of what the upper body looks like.
 The combination of white t shirt (on our T shirt post we go a little more in depth) and leather jacket is unmistakable.
 Make sure the leather jacket is at least a little baggy.
 Oh! and don’t forget the greasy hair and the cigarette on the ear 😉

 Over the years this classic bad boy look has been modernized.
-By the end of the XX century the bad boy looked more like this

 The converse were dropped and the boots got darker and tighter.

 The same could be said about the jeans, which also started to be substituted by other high quality fabrics and ripped versions of these.
 A nice touch to add was (and still is) the chain falling to the pocket.